jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 *Save Data* Pushing this button user can save these extrapolated data as zero concentration extrapolated data.
 By default code will set the *Output Sample name* field to name of the highest concetration sample.
 Code will remove "avg" string from the end (if present) and append "zConc" string.
 User can change the name as they want.
 NOTE: Output Sampe Name string has to be meaningful name for Igor Pro - single word starting with letter - little to no checking is done at this time.

 Resulting new data, for rest of Irena are "QRS" data type with zConc appened to end of the name.
 NOTE: this zConc is appended by default, but user can change it - in which case user should remember what the name is.
 To be able to easily find them, set *Folder Match String* to zConc (it is case sensitive!).
-See figure below to see resulting data obtained on this data set.
+See image below to see resulting data obtained on this data set.

 ..
 Figure:: media/ConcSeries5.jpg